krisjhn/FinalProject_DenseandSparseBuilding_with-SemanticSegmentation/README.md

 ## 🔌 Model Performance
-In this research, the model training was carried out as many as 50 epochs and the results were obtained as in Figure I and Figure II.
+In this research, the model training was carried out as many as 50 epochs and the results were obtained as in Figure I - Figure III.
 <div align="center">
     <img src="https://github.com/user-attachments/assets/9eb55797-126b-4fa3-8190-70157458211a" width="500">
     <p><b>Figure I: Training vs Validation Loss</b></p>